image-charts/documentation/docs/enterprise.md

 ## Custom domain

 Please contact our [support](mailto:support@image-charts.com) that will give you a `CNAME` to point to.
-Please also note that Image-Charts custom domain does not support SSL/TLS, it must be done on the custom domain end.
+Please also note that Image-Charts custom domain does not support SSL/TLS, must of our customers leverage services like AWS Cloudfront to handle that part.